The model theory of metric lattices: pseudofinite partition lattices: Model Theory of Metric Structures

 \item For every $\varepsilon>0$, there is a basic $\fk L$-formula $\vp(\bar{x})$ and $\delta>0$ such that, for all models $\cc M$ of $T$: \begin{itemize} \item $\cc X(\cc M)\subset \{\bar{a}\in \cc M:\vp^\cc M(\bar{a})=0\}$, \item For all $\bar{a}\in\cc M$, if $\vp^\cc M(\bar{a})<\delta$, then $d(\bar{a},\cc X(\cc M))\leq\varepsilon$. \end{itemize}

 \item For any set $I$, family of $\fk L$-structures $\cc M_i$ for $i\in I$, and ultrafilter $\cc U$ on $I$,

 \end{enumerate} \end{thm}

-The Beth Definability Theorem is a powerful tool in model theory since it offers a criterion to identify relations and predicates that can be expressed by formulas, as it establishes a connection between the explicit sense of definability, using formulas, to the implicit sense of definability, using models of a theory.
-The following formulation of the theorem appears in \cite{hart}.
+The Beth Definability Theorem is a powerful tool in model theory since it offers a criterion to identify relations and predicates that can be expressed by formulas, and it establishes a connection between the explicit sense of definability, using formulas, to the implicit sense of definability, using models of a theory.
+The following formulation of the theorem appears in \cite{hart}. \begin{defn} Let $\fk L$ be a continuous language, $T$ an $\fk L$-theory and $\vp(\bar{x}),\psi(\bar{x})$ two $T$-formulas.
+We say that $\vp(\bar{x})$ is $T$-equivalent to $\psi(\bar{x})$ if and only if for every model $\cc M$ of $T, \bar{a}\in M, \psi^{\cc M}(\bar{a})=\vp^{\cc M}(\bar{a})$, i.e., their interpretations for any model of the theory are the same function. \end{defn}

 \begin{thm}[Beth Definability Theorem] Suppose that $\fk L'\subseteq\fk L$ are two continuous languages with the same sorts.
 Further, suppose $T$ is an $\fk L$-theory.
 If the forgetful functor $F$ from models of $T$ to $\fk L'$-structures given by restriction is an equivalence of categories onto the image of $F$, then every $\fk L$-formula is $T$-equivalent to an $\fk L'$-formula. \end{thm}